nestorjb/WillACustomerAcceptCoupon/README.md

 41% of drivers have accepted bar coupons.

-The chances the driver accepts the coupon increase under these conditions:
+The probability that the driver accepts or not the coupon is affected by the following conditions:

 1.- Drivers that have gone to a bar 3 or less time in a month are less likely to accept the coupon.